chlela/GuyShahine.com/README.md

-# gshahine.com
+# GuyShahine.com
-This Repository will contain all the source code and resources for my personal website http://gshahine.com
+This repository will contain the source code and resources for my personal website https://GuyShahine.com

+Technology used:
+* .NET Core
+* Accelerated Mobile Project (AMP)
+* HTML5
+* CSS